Bright future for investors in Aussie solar farm

 The plant is partly financed by investors in Regnan Credit Impact Trust and Pendal Sustainable Australian Fixed Interest Fund.

 Attractive returns and positive impact

-Regnan is a global fund manager specialising in “impact investment” strategies that offer attractive returns while also making a positive impact in the community.
+Regnan is a global fund manager offering “impact investment” strategies that aim for strong returns while also making a positive impact in the community.
 Regnan is part of ASX-listed investment manager Pendal Group.

-Regnan Credit Impact Trust and Pendal Sustainable Australian Fixed Interest Fund invest in a range of green and social bonds including Westpac’s Climate Bonds which help finance clean energy projects such as the AGL Nyngan solar plant at low rates and on good terms.
+Regnan Credit Impact Trust and Pendal Sustainable Australian Fixed Interest Fund invest in a range of green and social bonds including Westpac’s Climate Bonds.
+These bonds help finance clean energy projects — including AGL’s Nyngan solar plant — at low rates and on good terms.